rara64/software-licensing-api/README.md

    ```

 2. **Run the API**
-   The API will be available at `https://localhost:5000`.
+   API will be available at `https://localhost:5000`.
    ```bash
    python app.py
    ```